jv1564/layer0-docs/guides/connectors.md

 Now `{{ CLI_NAME }} init`, `{{ CLI_NAME }} dev`, `{{ CLI_NAME }} build`, and `{{ CLI_NAME }} deploy` commands will use the entry points in the connector, and your `prod.js` entrypoint will be used to serve requests in the {{ PRODUCT_NAME }} cloud.

-## Implementing a connector directly within your project
+## Implementing a Connector Directly within your Project

 If your project uses a framework that isn't supported by one of the official connector packages, you can still deploy to {{ PRODUCT_NAME }} by implementing your own connector directly within your project.
 To do so: